-He is the editor-in-chief of the two-volume Encyclopedia of Global Justice (2011) and the series editor of Studies in Global Justice, with 17 volumes published to date.
+He is the editor-in-chief of the two-volume 1200-page Encyclopedia of Global Justice (2011) and the series editor of Studies in Global Justice, with 17 volumes published to date.
 His publications include The Ethics of Preventive War (2013); Democracy in a Global World: Human Rights and Political Participation in the 21st Century (2007); Ethics of Assistance: Morality and the Distant Needy (2004); and with Don E. Scheid, Ethics and Foreign Intervention (2003).
 Besides contributing chapters in several anthologies and encyclopedias, he has published articles and reviews in many leading journals, including The Monist, Metaphilosophy, Ethics & International Affairs, Philosophy & Social Criticism, Ethics, The Journal of Moral Philosophy, Social Philosophy Today, and The Good Society.

-Professor Chatterjee has been twice awarded the Thomas D. Dee II Endowment Grant for Teaching Enhancement at the University of Utah, most recently in 2006-07.
-In addition, he is a recipient of the ASUU Student Choice Teaching Award in 2010-2011 and, also in the same year, the Annual Faculty Award from the Center for Disability Services in recognition of his support of students with disabilities on campus.
-In 2007, he was awarded the Pax Natura Peace Prize and in 2000, he was awarded the Barbara and Norman Tanner Faculty Mentor Grant for the Prevention of Violence.
+Professor Chatterjee has been awarded the Robert J. Meyers Fellows Fund by the Carnegie Council in 2018 for implementing the pedagogy of human rights and peace in two primary educational institutions in India and Costa Rica.
+Earlier, he was a recipient of the University of Utah Student Choice Teaching Award in 2011 and, also in the same year, the Annual Faculty Award from the Center for Disability Services in recognition of his support of students with disabilities on campus.
+In addition, he has been twice awarded the Thomas D. Dee II Endowment Grant for Teaching Enhancement at the University of Utah, most recently in 2006-07.
+In 2007, he was awarded the Pax Natura Peace Prize, and in 2000, he received the Barbara and Norman Tanner Faculty Mentor Grant for the Prevention of Violence.

-Professor Chatterjee was the Faculty Advisor of SHIFT (Secular Humanism, Inquiry and Freethought)--a campus student organization.
+Professor Chatterjee has been the Faculty Advisor of SHIFT (Secular Humanism, Inquiry and Freethought)--a campus student organization.
 Earlier, he was the Faculty Advisor of the campus chapters of Freethought Society and Amnesty International.

 Professor Chatterjee is on the Editorial Advisory Board of several leading journals, including Ethics & International Affairs, Journal of Social Philosophy, and Journal of Global Ethics, and has been an Advisory Editor of The Monist.
 He has also been a member of the American Philosophical Association's Advisory Committee on Applied Ethics, a two-term member of the Association's Committee on International Cooperation, and a member of the Search Committee for the Association's executive director.

 National Conference on Violence and Nonviolence, University of Utah, 1998

-Areas of Specialization: Justice and Global Initiative; Ethics of War and Peace; Multiculturalism; Religion; Human Rights
+Areas of Specialization: Justice and Human Rights; Ethics of War and Peace; Multiculturalism; Religion and Politics.